 How to add Google AdSense ad unit to feed

-Doesn’t matter how optimized you sites are for AdSense, when it comes to people reading your site's content via their feed reader, they are not served any ads at all.
-This reduce the chance of getting your ads clicked.
+It doesn't matter how optimized your sites are for AdSense; when it comes to people reading your site's content via their feed reader, they are not served any ads at all.
+It reduces the chance of getting your ads clicked.

 You'll need to fill up the details of the ad unit you are to create on the forms.
-This include the type, frequency, position, and color of your ad unit.
+This includes the type, frequency, position, and color of your ad unit.

 You'll then need to enter some details, such as the feed's address and name.
 AdSense ads will only be served to people subscribed to the feed address configured here.

 That's all to it.
-Your AdSense for feed has beesn successfully set up.
+Your AdSense for feed has been successfully set up.

-Whoever subscribes to you newly created feed will see ads similar to this in their feed reader.
+Whoever subscribes to your newly created feed will see ads similar to this in their feed reader.